Submarine Warfare insignia: Basic enlisted submarine qualifications

 The qualifications process aboard the boat uses publications, training videos, computer programs and hands-on training with qualified personnel, but the principal focus is on the actual operation of the damage control, atmosphere control, weapons, countermeasures, reactor, mechanical, hydraulic, pneumatic, electrical, and electronic systems on that particular submarine.
-Once the qualifying sailor feels he or she has the requisite knowledge for the system they will ask a designated Qualification Petty Officer (QPO — an expert on the system in question) for a "checkout".
+Once the qualifying sailor feels they have the requisite knowledge for the system, they will ask a designated Qualification Petty Officer (QPO — an expert on the system in question) for a "checkout".
 The QPO will ask prepared questions concerning the system.
 They can also ask the sailor to draw a line diagram and explain the system in various states and configurations.
 If the QPO feels the sailor has met their expectations, they will sign the sailor's card and those points will be included in the sailor's weekly point count.
 If the QPO is not satisfied with the sailor's knowledge level, they will be dismissed to study further and return once the required knowledge threshold has been met.

 The qualification structure can be broken down into phases.
 The example listed below is only a basic guide and is not the rule for all submarines.
 For most phases of qualification, knowledge of basic rather than elaborate equipment operations is required, with the exception of damage control equipment and procedures.
 Among the most important goals of submarine qualification is providing each member of the crew, regardless of designated specialty or task, with the training to combat emergencies anywhere on the submarine.
 In case of fire, flooding, or other casualty, each submarine sailor must be confident that they can trust the sailor next to them to know the purpose, location, and proper use of each item of damage control equipment, as well as the location and operation of isolations for each electrical/air/hydraulic system.